AckerlyXu/heima/articles/best-practices-caching.md

 For more information, visit the [Redis security](http://redis.io/topics/security) page on the Redis website.

+> [!NOTE]
-> [AZURE.NOTE] Azure Redis Cache provides its own security layer through which clients connect.
+> Azure Redis Cache provides its own security layer through which clients connect.
 The underlying Redis servers are not exposed to the public network.

 ### Using the Azure Redis cache